opengeoedu/learn.opengeoedu.de/pages/06.Biomassepotenzial/01.vorlesung/01.hintergrund/docs.en.md

 !
 For an introduction to the topic, please refer to the following materials: <br><br>
 !
 [SuperGen Bioenergy Hub: Bioenergy a Graphic Novel](http://www.supergen-bioenergy.net/comic/) <br><br>
 !
-[Energiesysteme der Zukunft: Experteninterview](https://energiesysteme-zukunft.de/presse/filme/) (Video) with Prof. Dr.-Ing.
+[Energiesysteme der Zukunft: Experteninterview](https://energiesysteme-zukunft.de/presse/filme/) (video) with Prof. Dr.-Ing.
 Daniela Thrän (Helmholtz-Zentrum für Umweltforschung GmbH - UFZ) and Prof. Dr. Gernot Klepper (Institut für Weltwirtschaft - IfW) on the question: How can bioenergy be used sustainably in the energy system?